Skip to main content

 Meditation

-Place Lapis Lazuli on the Third Eye (center of forehead) or throat during meditation to access deeper states of awareness and enhance intuitive knowing.
+Place Lapis Lazuli on the Third Eye (center of forehead) or throat during meditation to access deeper states of awareness and enhance intuition.
 Visualize its deep blue light filling your mind with clarity and its golden pyrite sparks illuminating hidden truths.
 For self-knowledge meditation, hold Lapis Lazuli and ask silently: "What truth am I refusing to see?"
-Allow any images, words, or feelings to arise without judgment.
-Lapis meditation is especially powerful during the waxing moon.
+Let any images, words, or feelings arise without judgment.
+Lapis meditation is especially effective during the waxing moon.

 Daily Wear

-Wear Lapis Lazuli as a pendant at the throat to enhance communication and authentic self-expression throughout the day — this is the traditional and most effective placement.
-Lapis Lazuli earrings can stimulate mental clarity and enhance listening skills.
-Avoid wearing Lapis in situations where it may get wet or be exposed to chemicals, as it is a relatively soft stone (5-5.5 Mohs) and the pyrite inclusions can oxidize.
+Wear Lapis Lazuli as a pendant at the throat to enhance communication and self-expression.
+This is the traditional and most common placement.
+Lapis Lazuli earrings are said to stimulate mental clarity and enhance listening skills.
+Avoid wearing Lapis in situations where it may get wet or be exposed to chemicals, since it is a relatively soft stone (5-5.5 Mohs) and the pyrite inclusions can oxidize.

 Home Placement

-Place Lapis Lazuli in your study area or on your desk to enhance intellectual focus, memory, and the pursuit of knowledge.
-In the living room, Lapis promotes honest, deep conversations between family members and friends.
-Avoid placing Lapis in direct sunlight for extended periods, as prolonged UV exposure can slightly fade the blue color.
-For Feng Shui, place Lapis in the northeast (knowledge and self-cultivation) or the north (career and life path) sectors.
+Place Lapis Lazuli in your study area or on your desk to enhance intellectual focus and memory.
+In the living room, it promotes honest, deep conversations between family and friends.
+Avoid placing Lapis in direct sunlight for extended periods, since prolonged UV exposure can slightly fade the blue color.
+For Feng Shui, place it in the northeast (knowledge and self-cultivation) or the north (career and life path) sectors.

 Crystal Grids

-Use Lapis Lazuli as the center stone in grids for truth, communication, or spiritual enlightenment.
-Its Third Eye-Throat Chakra bridge makes it ideal for grids focused on authentic self-expression.
-Pair with Sodalite for enhanced mental clarity, or combine with Clear Quartz and Amethyst for a powerful spiritual awareness formation.
+Use Lapis Lazuli as the center stone in grids for truth, communication, or spiritual awareness.
+Its Third Eye-Throat Chakra bridge makes it ideal for grids focused on self-expression.
+Pair with Sodalite for mental clarity, or combine with Clear Quartz and Amethyst for a spiritual awareness formation.

 How Do You Cleanse & Charge Lapis Lazuli?